Royal Kaliber

-Show jumping Career
+Show jumping career

 American Chris Kappler first began riding the Dutch Warmblood when the horse was 8, after receiving him from Ben Boessen.
 Boessen trained the horse for the large competitions.
 Kappler rode him to several impressive wins, and Royal Kaliber was named 2002-2003 AGA Horse of the Year and 2003 U.S. Equestrian Horse of the Year.

 2004 Olympic Games

 Royal Kaliber was a part of the US Show Jumping Team at the 2004 Athens Olympics, winners of the team silver medal.
 However, while jumping in the final round of the individual competition, he had an awkward landing from the 15th fence on course, a large oxer.
 Kappler felt his mount take an odd step and, with only two fences to go, pulled him up and dismounted.
 A diagnosis by the team veterinarian found that the horse had an acute strain to his superficial digital flexor tendon of his left foreleg.
 This made him the third show jumping horse to be injured, which brought up questions of the suitability of the footing.
 Royal Kaliber was pulled from competition, but his previous effort had still earned him the individual bronze.
 It was decided to keep the stallion in Europe until he had completely recovered from his injury, before shipping him home.
-Following the disqualification of gold medalist, Cian O'Connor of Ireland, for a drug infraction, Kappler and Royal Kaliber were finally awarded the individual silver medal, with Rodrigo Pessoa moving up to the gold-medal position.
+Following the disqualification of gold medalist, Cian O'Connor of Ireland, for a drug infraction, Kappler and Royal Kaliber were awarded the individual silver medal.